Car stereo buying guide

 - A panel removal tool will make the installation easier in most cars and help prevent scratching your dash.

 - The Posi-Products Car Stereo Connector Kit makes it easy to connect your car's wiring harness to your new car stereo.

 - Want to continue using your steering wheel audio controls with the new stereo?
 You'll need a special adapter.
 Once you tell us about your vehicle and choose a stereo, we'll tell you which adapter will work for you.

 - We also show you the standard household tools (like a screwdriver) that’ll be useful to have on hand when you install your receiver.
 And if you don’t have these tools, we sell ‘em.

 What's the next step?

-Write down a list of the features you most want.
+Keeping the points we mention in this article in mind, write down a list of the features you most want.
 Then, use our vehicle selector to create a list of stereos that fit your car.
-Narrow down the list by using the filters on our site to highlight the your favorite features.
+Narrow down the list by using the filters on our site to highlight your favorite features.
 Or worry about that later and jump right into the in-dash receivers!

-If you want to learn more before you start shopping, our expert guides can help:
+If you want deeper dive into a specific type of receiver more before you start shopping, our expert guides can help: